How To Store Your Probiotics For Ultimate Gut Health Benefits

 - Avoid storing them in a medicine cabinet in a bathroom where you shower.
 The heat and humidity from the hot water can kill the probiotics.

-If you're unsure whether or not your probiotic needs to be refrigerated, you can always err on the side of caution and store them in the refrigerator anyway.
-This helps maintain a safe temperature and protects the probiotics from their two major enemies: heat and moisture.
+These tips helps maintain a safe temperature and protects the probiotics from their two major enemies: heat and moisture.

 Can probiotic supplements expire?

 When looking at a probiotic supplement, you'll see that each one contains a specific number of organisms per capsule.
 For example, one probiotic may have 5 billion colony-forming units (or CFUs) per dose, while another has 25 billion CFUs.
-But, as Pedre points out, those numbers only represent what's in the capsule up to their expiration—or "best by"—date.
+But, as Pedre points out, those numbers only represent what's in the capsule up to their expiration.
 After that, the probiotic numbers go down and the supplement becomes less effective over time.

 While this is true no matter how you store your probiotics, the less closely you follow the storage instructions, the more quickly it happens.
 For example, if your probiotic calls for refrigeration but you leave it out on the counter in the middle of the summer, the heat and moisture from humidity can kill some, or all, of the bacteria, even before the expiration date.